Create a Model

 To add entities to the model:

-• Switch the setting in your Default Settings (via My Workplace) and drag a basic shape, for instance, the actor, and see the difference.
+- Switch the setting in your Default Settings (via My Workplace), drag a basic shape, for instance, the actor, and see the difference.
 (For example, the entity is added automatically in the treeview or not at all).
-You can set up Dragon1 that best fits your modeling strategy.
+You can set up Dragon1 to fit your modeling strategy best.

 Dragging Shapes onto the Canvas from the Shapes Panel.